MedicalImagingLabFHSWF/SchlierenImaging/README.md

 # SchlierenImaging

-**Laboratory for Medical Imaging and Experimental Radiology at FHSF**
+**Laboratory for Medical Imaging and Experimental Radiology at FHSWF**

 Welcome to the Laboratory for Medical Imaging and Experimental Radiology at FHSWF!
 Our organization is dedicated to advancing the field of medical imaging through innovative research and experimentation.